paualberti/Config/yrst.md

 ```
 </details>

-### Setting the layout
+### Activate the layout

 ```
 setxkbmap -layout us -variant yrst
 ```

-If you want it to be a permanent layout it can be done by substituting an existing layout, such as "basic" or "colemak"
+#### To make it a default in your system

+1 Change the name from yrst to an existing one, i.e "colemak".
+2 Select that layout from within the settings gui.
+3 Restart the session, restart or logout and login.

 </details>